reteps/quizizz-bot/README.md

-# quizizz-bot
+# Quizizz-bot

-quizizz bot!
+Quizizz bot!

-4/8/19 - It is still buggy.
-If it doesn't work, try running it again or look at the error
+4/11/19 - It is still buggy.
+If it doesn't work, try running it again.
+Much more reliable

 Note:
-    -Will not work if u have to sign in (ur welcome to add this) -It is not perfect, watch the terminal to see if it could not find the ans(it will get most of them)
+    -Will not work if u have to sign in (ur welcome to add this) -It is not perfect

-### dependencies
+### Dependencies

 + python3
 + selenium